 Figure 1.
 Red blood cells observed on high power microscopy of urine sediment.

-The presence of red cell casts, dysmorphic red blood cells, leukocytes, bacteria and crystals should also be included in the report.
+The presence of red cell casts, dysmorphic red blood cells, leukocytes, bacteria and crystals should also be included in the urinalysis report.

 The prevalence of microscopic hematuria ranges from 1-20% depending on the population studied.
 The likelihood of finding significant urologic disease in these patients also varies with associated risk factors which include:

 Table 1.
-Risk Factors for Hematuria
+Risk Factors for Malignancy in Patients with Hematuria

 The source of red blood cells in the urine can be from anywhere in the urinary tract between the kidney glomerulus and the urethral meatus (Figure 2).